 Initial Setup Pfsense, Using Web Interface (Web GUI)

-Now that we are able to boot and install pfsense from USB then its time to access the pfsense web Interface, just type 192.168.1.1 on your web browser then it will open the pfsense login page for you, you may get a warning page before the pfsense login page, so just proceed without worry.
-After this enter the default username and password, the pfsense default username is admin and the password is pfsense.
-Here is a good future read for you, if you need to remote access the pfsense web interface from wan.
+Now that we are able to boot and install Pfsense from USB then is time to access the Pfsense web Interface, just type 192.168.1.1 on your web browser then it will open the Pfsense login page for you, you may get a warning page before the Pfsense login page, so just proceed without worry.
+After this enter the default username and password, the Pfsense default username is admin and the password is Pfsense.
+Here is a good future read for you, if you need to remote access the Pfsense web interface from wan.

 Let us start changing the default password to something strong, so follow the screenshots below.

 Once you have access to Pfsense login page, then enter the default username and password.

 Next, you will see the welcome screen, so just select Next.
 After this you will see the Netgate® Global Support page, if you are looking for a subscription then select Learn more, else just select Next.

 After this you will be presented with General Information Page, Just select a suitable hostname and domain and then select Next.